 - Write a reflective paper, which will be reviewed by a Garrett-Evangelical faculty member

-Intersection can be completed entirely online or on campus.
 There is a $50 fee, which covers registration and enrollment costs.
-Garrett-Evangelical adheres to the CEU policy set forth by the Society for the Advancement of Continuing Education for Ministry (SACEM) that five hours equals 0.5 (half) CEU.
+Garrett-Evangelical adheres to the CEU policy set forth by the Society for the Advancement of Continuing Education for Ministry (SACEM) that five hours equals 0.5 (half) CEU

 To get started choose which lecture you would like to watch and then click "Enroll Now."
-Once registered the Office of External Programs will provide you with the necessary materials to get started.
+Once registered the Connectional Learning Office will provide you with the necessary materials to get started.

 Prefer to register by phone or email?
 Have additional questions?
-Contact the Office of External Programs at 847.866.4547 or External.Programs@garrett.edu.
+Contact please contact us at firstname.lastname@example.org or call 847-866-4547.